 Vocal Performance and Music Education (K-12)

 As a vocal performance major, Ashley was featured in solo recitals, as well as the featured soprano soloist in many large choral/orchestral works such as Mozart’s Requiem, Mozart’s Mass in C, and Handel’s Messiah.
 During her college career, Ashley was also the winner of the annual Solo and Concerto Aria Competition for two years in a row.
-In addition to her elementary school music and performance gigs, Ashley has also taught private voice, piano, and guitar lessons for the past 9 years, and even continues to take voice lessons, herself!
+In addition to her elementary school music and performance gigs, Ashley has also taught private voice, piano, and guitar lessons throughout her career, and even continues to take voice lessons, herself!

 “Music enhances the education of our children by helping them to make connections and broadening the depth with which they think and feel.
 If we are to hope for a society of culturally literate people, music must be a vital part of our children’s education.”
 Yo-Yo Ma